luludak/FetaFix/README.md

 #### Fault Localization/Repair:
 Set the global setting to `"model_repair_enabled": true`.
 Also, adjust the `model_repair_config` object to your needs, setting paths, options and settings for `Source` and `Target` models.

-### CLOC:
-ConRepAIr was built on top of DeltaNN, but consists of `2090` LOC for its Fault Localization & Repair capabilities.

 ### Raw Results Data:
 Accompanying our contribution, we provide raw data for our experiments.